-High quality teaching can have a hugely beneficial impact on students’ enjoyment and attainment in all subjects, including science and maths.
-In the 2012 Wellcome Trust Monitor survey 1 14- to 19-year-olds were asked to state what encouraged or discouraged them to learn science; 58% said having a good teacher encouraged them, and 43% said having a bad teacher discouraged them.
+High quality teaching can have a hugely beneficial impact on students’ enjoyment and attainment in all subjects.
+For instance, 35% of 14 to 18-year olds in England said having a good teacher encouraged them to learn science, while 33% said having what they perceived as a bad teacher discouraged them.

-In order to achieve high quality teaching, teachers must have the appropriate understanding of their subject and related pedagogical skills (T1), kept up-to-date and developed through a range of professional development opportunities (T2), and they should teach in an inspiring and engaging manner (T3), providing many practical activities for the students (T4).
+In order to achieve high quality teaching, teachers must have the appropriate understanding of their subject and related pedagogical skills, kept up-to-date and developed through a range of professional development opportunities, and they should teach in an inspiring and engaging manner, providing many practical activities for the students.

-- T1.
+- Q1.
 How many science and maths teachers have qualifications relevant to the subjects they teach?

-- T2.
+- Q2.
 What opportunities are there for teachers and technicians to develop professionally and how are they encouraged to pursue them?

-- T3.
+- Q3.
 How do teachers inspire and engage their students?

-- T4.
+- Q4.
 How many science lessons include practical work?